artem-bayandin/blockchain-samples/raffle/README.md

 - extract interfaces and create an abstraction over chainlink randomizer, so that it could be possible to switch and/or mock a randomizer;
 - tests.

-Questions I have:

-- is it 'OK', that I have like the game contract, an abstraction for price oracle (and randomizer, soon), an abstract contract for managing admin permissions (this one should be moved to 'utils' repo), and additionally I have 7+ test contracts (mock-like) and I may need more? should I deploy them all in migration for my local network? (when deploying to production, I will only deploy the game and two abstractions)

 ### milestone [492018f](https://github.com/artem-bayandin/blockchain-samples/commit/492018f92d33e8eb6c526953753acfed4da9b48a)

-- [done] add `withdraw` functionality for a winner;
+- [done] added `withdraw` functionality for a winner;
-- [done] refactor rolling the wheel, so that manually it'll require 2 steps: a) set the game status to 'rolling'; b) input 'random' number and trigger selection of a winner;
+- [done] refactored rolling the wheel, so that manually it'll require 2 steps: a) set the game status to 'rolling'; b) input 'random' number and trigger selection of a winner;
-- [done] create a custom ERC20 token to be able to test the code;
+- [done] created a custom ERC20 token to be able to test the code;
-- [almost] refactor roles (move method locks into Adminable.sol);
+- [almost] refactored roles (move method locks into Adminable.sol);

 ### milestone [407967a](https://github.com/artem-bayandin/blockchain-samples/commit/407967af9e59f8cb3a1bef8448776fa6e21dc76c)